esper-io/dev-docs/docs/home/espercli.md

  ```

 ### **status**
-Status command used to list latest device event information.
+Status command is used to list latest device event information.
 ```sh
 $ espercli status [SUB-COMMANDS]
 ```
 #### Sub commands
 #### 1. latest
-Show latest device event, active device is used to list if `--device` or `-d` option is not given explicitly.
+Show latest device event.
+Active device is used to list if `--device` or `-d` option is not given explicitly.
 ```sh
 $ espercli status latest [OPTIONS]
 ```